ruiminhu/azure-docs/articles/azure-signalr/signalr-howto-scale-signalr.md

 ## Scale using Azure CLI

 This script creates a new SignalR Service resource of **Free** Tier and a new resource group, and scales it up to **Standard** Tier.
+For now, SignalR service can only be scaled to unit counts of 1, 2, 5, 10, 20, 50, 100.

 ```azurecli-interactive
 #!/bin/bash